'I Don't Feel Safe': Puerto Rico Preps For Next Storm Without Enough Government Help

 Mariseli O'Neill Fontana, a 19-year-old volunteer, stirs a big casserole of stewed beans.
 After the storm, with no power, damaged homes and supplies running low, O'Neill says people needed help.
 "Many lost their home," she says.
 "They couldn't afford to eat hot meals or even just buy food."
 And for many residents, that's still the case.

 The group, called Center of Mutual Support, is staffed by volunteers who live in the neighborhood.
 After Maria, they opened the kitchen in an abandoned elementary school.
 Now one of the group's board members, Miguel Angel Rosario, says they're negotiating with the government to get the deed to the property.
 "Our plan is to power it on solar," he says.
-"We want to install solar panels here, especially in the kitchen so we can continue to provide services to the community," in the event of another big storm.
+"We want to install solar panels here, especially in the kitchen, so we can continue to provide services to the community" in the event of another big storm.

-The group in Las Carolinas has had help: funding from foundations and charities and guidance from Pablo Méndez, an associate professor of environmental health at the University of Puerto Rico.
-Méndez says, like Mameyes and Las Carolinas, "Some communities are rising up and not waiting for the support from the government.
+The group in Las Carolinas has had help — funding from foundations and charities and guidance from Pablo Méndez, an associate professor of environmental health at the University of Puerto Rico.
+Méndez says that like Mameyes and Las Carolinas, "Some communities are rising up and not waiting for the support from the government.
 And they now have more confidence in making their own decisions."

 Méndez has been working with 11 communities in Puerto Rico to help them identify their needs and take steps to become more resilient and self-sufficient.
-These are communities he says that have long felt ignored by the government, under-served areas that were hurting before the hurricane.
+These are communities, he says, that have long felt ignored by the government — underserved areas that were hurting before the hurricane.
 They include "a lot of people that are living below the poverty level, people who are on unemployment, that don't have health insurance.
 What the hurricane did was to unveil some of the reality of how Puerto Ricans were living," he says.

 As for Utuado, the small city up in the central mountain region of the island, things look much better than they did right after the storm.
-People are out in the town's square, stores are open, the U.S., Puerto Rico and Utuado flags fly outside the colonial-era city hall.
-But the town's mayor, 36-year-old Ernesto Irizarry says, "We will never be fully prepared for a hurricane."
+People are out in the town's square; stores are open; and the U.S., Puerto Rico and Utuado flags fly outside the colonial-era city hall.
+But the town's mayor, 36-year-old Ernesto Irizarry, says: "We will never be fully prepared for a hurricane."
 Utuado is smaller since the storm after losing about 10% of its population.
 Some schools have closed, but Irizarry says people are returning.

 "Yes, we can be stronger," he says.
-"The important thing here is personal readiness--that you and your family are ready to survive for three weeks or a month without government help."
+"The important thing here is personal readiness — that you and your family are ready to survive for three weeks or a month without government help."

 For people in Puerto Rico, two years after Hurricane Maria, that may be the storm's most important message.
 Being prepared means not being dependent on that government help.